Most of us would be better off if we consumed more probiotics. And that’s probably why you decided to try drinking kefir in the first place, right?

 Please note that I won’t be covering making homemade kefir, as there are dozens of great resources on this topic on the Internet.
 Besides, most people coming here have bought kefir in the supermarket, and aren’t interested in making it on their own.

 With that in mind, let’s start by talking about kefir going bad.

 Can Kefir Go Bad?
 How To Tell If Kefir Is Bad?

-The first and most obvious is the presence of mold on top of the kefir ([YK]).
+- Presence of mold on top of kefir.
+That’s the most obvious sign ([YK]).
 It might be a noticeable fuzzy growth, or just a few pink or orange spots here and there.